Our Team

 Pam Candea, Surefoot lead

 Change isn’t just about technical matters – it’s really all about the people.
 Pam grew up in Detroit in the 1970’s, witnessing the effects of industrial pollution on the beautiful natural heritage of Michigan, and then moved to London in the 80’s, seeing first-hand the effects on people and on the environment of unbridled materialism.
 After leaving corporate life, she turned her attention to the far more personally meaningful goal of promoting sustainability through helping others build resilience.
-The Surefoot Effect has just celebrated our ten-year anniversary of helping communities, businesses and governments do just that.
 Pam believes that the best way to effect real change is to empower others to change themselves.
 That is exactly what HeatHack seeks to do.

 Jean Carletta, HeatHack lead